If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 Coffee beans don’t start off as little brown caffeinated beans.
 They actually began their life as a red fruit that’s processed by removing the outer layers to get to the inner seed, well-known as coffee bean (1).

-Think of a coffee bean as a dry pinto bean which are green in color at first stage.
+Think of a coffee bean as a dry pinto bean which is green in color at first stage.
 These are what shipped around the world to different companies and local roasters to turn them into the roasted beans, we know and love.

 They can be stored for long periods of time and retain their freshness (even for years) before undertaking the roasting process.